National Standard.

 Accreditation Status

-FRBH reserves the authority to suspend or revoke accreditation in accordance with documented procedures where conformity with the FRBH National Standard is not maintained.
+FRBH reserves the authority to suspend, revoke, deny, or modify accreditation status in accordance with documented governance procedures where conformity with the FRBH National Standard is not maintained.

 INITIATE ACCREDITATION INQUIRY